ericjuo/salmo_trutta_rna_seq/README.md

 - [x] Trim bases which the Pred quality score is below 20
 - [x] Remove reads less than 35 bp
 - [x] Remove foreign species contaminants
-- [ ] De novo assemble using Trinity
+- [x] De novo assemble using Trinity
+- [ ] Post assemble quality control
 - [ ] Annotate transcripts using Blastn and Blastx and fish and mammalian nt and protein databases with a cut off e-value < 1E-15.
 - [ ] Analyse gene expression using RSEM with `--no_polyA` parameter and default settings.
 - [ ] Statistical analysis differential expression using edgeR with a cutoff FDR <0.1.